-A long-time marketing professional in a diversity of verticals, dmarcian Marketing Director (Americas) John Bowers tells a cautionary tale and speaks to the need for marketing departments to coordinate efforts with their organization’s IT department.
+dmarcian Marketing Director John Bowers tells a cautionary tale and speaks to the need for marketing departments to coordinate efforts with their organization’s IT department.

 The marketing and domain-security crossroad has become a treacherous place.
 Less than six months after helping my teenage son set up an account at a major U.S. bank, he and I received a marketing email and text message announcing new account features.
 The call-to-action in the SMS and email seemed simple enough: just follow this link to login to your account, and we’ll show you the new features.

-Later on that hot summer day, I walked over to the bank’s main branch and let them know their domain was being spoofed via SMS and email.
-The guy I spoke with shook his head, threw his hands up and said, “There’s nothing we can do to stop it.”
-That wasn’t the answer I wanted to hear, especially from a bank that had been dealing with consumer trust issues.
+I walked over to the bank’s main branch and let them know their domain was being spoofed via SMS and email.
+The guy I spoke with shook his head, raised his hands and said, “There’s nothing we can do to stop it.”
+That wasn’t necessarily the answer I wanted to hear, especially from a bank that had been dealing with consumer trust issues.

 My story is only one example of the many instances of cybercrime.
 We all have our stories that have led to cyber fear and suspicion.
 The Pew Research Center found that “Americans fear they have lost control of their personal information and many worry whether government agencies and major corporations can protect the customer data they collect.”